ndlopes-github/RailwayOptSitePos/README.md

 ```
 which auto-activate the project and enable local path handling from DrWatson.

+- Note: An active Gurobi license is required to run the code as is.
+However, you can replace Gurobi with HiGHs, an open-source optimization solver.
+To do this, install the HiGHs.jl package (https://github.com/jump-dev/HiGHS.jl) and modify the solver settings in the scripts accordingly.
+Refer to the HiGHs documentation for detailed instructions.

 # USAGE

 ##  Real Data (see Section 3.1 of the paper):